SpicyWeb-de/isp-dnstool/README.md

 In some places this is better implemented than in others.
 For all future changes I have the Requirement to myself and every contributor to move the level of maintainable abstraction forward in a direction that might enable development of further sync jobs (domain contacts, ...) or working with other providers.

-In the current codebase I don't see that options.
+~~In the current codebase I don't see that options.
 My excues for that is, that this code was never meant to be a CLI tool.
-It started as a simple top-down sync script without any options nor configuration.
+It started as a simple top-down sync script without any options nor configuration.~~
+Since my initial commit to GitHub, I worked on furher abstraction of the provider-related code to the core CLI app.
+Using the remaining INWX related code as starting point it should be quite possible now to develop functions for furhter providers.

 ### Docs